-Australian cultural heritage that is passed on for thousands of years by its Indigenous people is very authentic, deeply rooted and represents all the beauty and tranquility which nature so generously provides.
+Australian cultural heritage that is passed on for thousands of years by its Indigenous people is very authentic, deeply rooted, and represents all the beauty and tranquillity that nature so generously provides.
 I found that there is a lot for children to learn about Visual Art through the world of Aboriginal art.

-Indigenous people use colours associated with the earth, including brown, umber, brick red, terracotta, yellow ochre, warm grey, burnt sienna, tan and shades of green such as moss.
+Indigenous people use colors associated with the earth, including brown, amber, brick red, terracotta, yellow ochre, warm grey, burnt sienna, tan, and shades of green such as moss.
 We used colours that are very close to colours mentioned above.

 Here is what we did: